Winipedia/pyrig/docs/configs/branch_protection.md

 - Only squash and rebase merges allowed

 **Required Status Checks**:
-- `protect_repository` job must pass
+- `health_check` job must pass
-- Branch must be up to date before merging
+- Branch must be up to date before merging and pass tests and other checks
 - Not enforced on branch creation

 **Non-Fast-Forward Protection**: